PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 Guide**](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Docs/Developer%20Guide.md)
 if you want to learn more about the details of working with Translations Builder as a developer.
-The content in this article will focus on teaching concepts and localization skills to content creators using Power BI Desktop.
+The content in this article will focus on teaching concepts and localization skills to content creators building datasets and reports with Power BI Desktop.

 The key value proposition of Translations Builder is that is allows a content creator to view, add and update metadata translations using a